1. What is a smart ring and what do they do?

 • Color options: Silver, black, rose gold

-Inactivity tracking data mode, it's all very basic.
-You can capture step counts but that's really about it.
-There's more going on with sleep monitoring letting you capture sleep duration, and sleep stages including REM time along with heart rate, baseline skin temperature, and SpO2 levels including an oxygen desaturation index.
-The data again felt very reliable on the whole.
+There's more going on with sleep monitoring, letting you capture sleep duration and sleep stages (including REM time), heart rate, baseline skin temperature, and SpO2 levels (including an oxygen desaturation index).
+The data felt very reliable on the whole.

 What's not so good to see is that the design of the ring makes it quite uncomfortable to wear for exercise and sleep.
-While it's light, the spring-loaded design that keeps it in place makes it awkward to wear in most scenarios.
+While light, the spring-loaded design that keeps it in place makes it awkward to wear in most scenarios.

 There's also just 16 hours of battery life, which means weighing up when you monitor your stats.
-Its rather awkward and unique design means it's one you might want to only wear to monitor your stats overnight as well.

 squirrel_12995002